-The Council received a groundwater management report from DAS covering the period between July 2019 and June 2020.
-The report is based on the results of the groundwater sampling round undertaken in August 2019 by consultant ERM New Zealand Ltd.
+The Council received a groundwater management report from Corteva covering the period between July 2020 and June 2021.
+The report is based on the results of the groundwater sampling round undertaken in September 2020 by consultant Tonkin & Taylor.

-Groundwater sampling of the nine Groundwater Monitoring Plan wells was carried out between 20 and 22 August 2019 using in-well bladder pumps in accordance with a "Low Flow Sampling Methodology".
+Groundwater sampling of the nine Groundwater Monitoring Plan wells was carried out in September 2020 using in-well bladder pumps in accordance with a "Low Flow Sampling Methodology".